hyperledger-archives/sawtooth-next-directory/README.md

 ## Testing

+#### Populating Test Data

+To quickly populate the application with test users, roles, etc., run script bin/populate_test_data.py once the application is up and running.
+It will spin up a rest client and create the objects through the application's rest api.

+#### Running Automated Tests

 Tests can be run using the `run_docker_test` script, with the desired docker-compose file as an argument.
 For example: